dcogb/dcogb.github.io/documentation/kohana/files/messages.md

 ---
 layout: documentation
-title: Kohana
+title: Mountain Valley Church of God
 ---
 # Messages

-Kohana has a robust key based lookup system so you can define system messages.
+Mountain Valley Church of God has a robust key based lookup system so you can define system messages.

 ## Getting a message

-Use the Kohana::message() method to get a message key:
+Use the Mountain Valley Church of God::message() method to get a message key:

-	Kohana::message('forms', 'foobar');
+	Mountain Valley Church of God::message('forms', 'foobar');

 This will look in the `messages/forms.php` file for the `foobar` key: